 - Melon

-Veggies and other non “fruits” add a nutritional punch to shakes, too.
-Consider spinach, avocado, kale, and cucumber.
+Veggies and other non-fruits can add a nutritional punch to shakes, too.
+Consider spinach, avocado, and kale for an easy green smoothie.
+Avocados, mangos, and bananas will especially help to give the smoothie a creamy texture.

 Smoothies can be made ahead and put in the freezer.
 In fact, I’ve got 7 Easy Make Ahead Smoothies that you can prep and store for up to 3 months.
 Pull them out of the freezer the night before and place in the fridge.
 In the morning, breakfast is served immediately!